-Helping someone else cheat is itself an Academic Integrity Code violation.
-So is providing someone with a paper or homework, or any other form of help, where you know, or reasonably should know that the other student will use it to cheat.
+Helping someone else cheat, for example by actually doing their work for them, is itself an Academic Integrity Code violation.
+So is providing someone with a paper or homework, or any other form of help, where you know, or reasonably should know, that the other student will use it to cheat.

 - ATTEMPTING TO COMMIT ACADEMIC MISCONDUCT

 Trying to cheat is academic misconduct, even if the attempt is discovered before it is completed.
 For example, possession of unauthorized notes in an examination is academic misconduct, even if they have not yet been used.
 Asking others for help in cheating is academic misconduct even if nobody responds and no cheating ultimately occurs.